 Create menus to link your pages for SEO Juice

 Add half the number of pages published in Steps 1 – 7 to one menu and the other half to another menu.
 Moving forward to Step 15 once both menus are built.

 Step 10: Click the “Create New Menu” button

 Step 11: Title your menu and click “Next”

 Your menu name will appear only on the admin portion of your site.
 Only you will see it.
 These menus should not be the Primary, Top, or Footer menus and thus the checkboxes left blank.
 This menu will be used within what is called the Sidebar Widget – which we will cover shortly.

-Step 11: Add the Pages you just created
+Step 13: Add the pages you just created

-Step 13: Click the arrow to go back to the main menu
+Step 15: Click the arrow twice to go back to the main menu